Namespace Standard · Draft for Comment

 The Coordination Problem

 Modern AI systems can connect.
 They cannot reliably find, trust, and use each other.
 The gap is not protocol — it is coordination.
 Today's ecosystem provides APIs, agent frameworks, and interoperability protocols.
-What it lacks is a stable way to name capabilities, discover them in context, evaluate trust, and route actions reliably across systems and over time.
+What it lacks is a stable way to name capabilities, discover them in context, evaluate trust, and select them reliably across systems and over time.

 Without a coordination layer, large-scale agentic deployments face predictable failure modes: